Symptoms Of Auditory Processing Disorder

 Exercise: Give a simple set of instructions – 2 claps and a high five – and ask your child to imitate you.
 Increase the steps gradually.

 APD affects people’s auditory memory or the ability to store sound information and recall them.
-Also, as their speed of processing sound is low, they take more time to understand a spoken instruction and ask the instructor to repeat or they make do with guessing.5
+Also, as their speed of processing sound is low, they take more time to understand a spoken instruction.
+They may ask the instructor to repeat or they make do with guessing.5

 6. They Get Easily Distracted By Noise